-- Place pork rinds in a resealable bag and crush into a panko sized grain.
+- Place pork rinds (4 Ounces) in a resealable bag and crush into a panko sized grain.
 Be sure to leave a few large pieces.

-- Add thyme (2 teaspoon), salt (1 teaspoon), black pepper (1 teaspoon), oregano (1 teaspoon), garlic powder (1 teaspoon), and smoked paprika to the bag and shake a few times to combine.
+- Add thyme (2 teaspoon), salt (1 teaspoon), black pepper (1 teaspoon), oregano (1 teaspoon), garlic powder (1 teaspoon), and smoked paprika (1 teaspoon) to the bag and shake a few times to combine.

 - Pour the pork rind combo in an even layer on a flat plate.

 - Beat eggs (2) in a wide-mouthed bowl.

 - Dip chicken into the eggs, then into the pork rind combo — make sure to evenly coat all sides.
 Place chicken onto the prepared baking sheet.

 - Once all chicken tenders are evenly coated, bake in the oven 24 minutes, until chicken is cooked all the way through and has reached an internal temp of 165 F.

 - Allow chicken to cool and serve with your favorite dipping sauce.
 Enjoy!